How to Reheat Pizza

 For many people, this is the easiest way to reheat their pizza.
 All they need to do is place it in the microwave for a minute or two.
 But is this the tastiest option?

-We personally don’t like using the microwave to reheat pizza.
+I personally don’t like using the microwave to reheat pizza.
 While it will make the hot, pizza toppings tend to be soggy and the crust tough.

 Pizza crust is made out of flour which consists of protein (gluten) and starch.
 Starch is made of sugar molecules.
 When you microwave pizza, these sugar molecules melt.
 When the crust cools, the molecules harden.
 This is why the crust feels soft at first and then it gets hard.